On genus-0 invariants of Calabi-Yau hybrid models: Outlook

 In this work we have analysed state spaces and extracted (conjectural) hybrid FJRW invariants for examples of good hybrid models with one and two K\"ahler parameters.
 We have shown that our results are consistent with mirror symmetry, results from supersymmetric localisation, and results from FJRW theory.
 Several open issues remain.

-One important aspect is to gain a better understanding of the selection rule (\ref{rule2}) from both, the mathematics and physics perspective.
+One important aspect is to further analyse the selection rule (\ref{rule2}) from both, the mathematics and physics perspective.
 The goal should be to give a precise formulation for all good hybrid models.
-In physics, this should come from a, potentially anomalous, quantum symmetry acting on the state space.
+In physics, this should come from a, potentially anomalous, quantum symmetry acting on the state space or from a generalisation of the analysis of GLSM instanton moduli spaces given in \cite{Witten:1993yc}.
 From the mathematical perspective, one would require a more general analysis of the moduli spaces of multi-parameter hybrids.

 In this work we mostly focused on specific examples.
 Just as in the Landau-Ginzburg and the Calabi-Yau cases it would be desirable to have closed expressions for the $I$-functions of a larger class of hybrid models.
 To do so, having a classification of good hybrids similar to the classification of Landau-Ginzburg orbifolds \cite{Kreuzer:1992bi,Kreuzer:1992iq} seems useful.
 Most of the models that have been looked at in more detail in the literature so far have a $\mathbb{P}^n$-base and only one orbifold group acting that is compatible with $U(1)_V$.
 To get a comprehensive picture on hybrids, one should study models with more than one modulus in the base and several discrete groups acting.